phoenixweiss/SSKit/README.md

 ## How to install

-Make sure you know sudo password(if any).
+Make sure you know sudo password(if any) and have at least one RSA-key for root to access server w/o password!

 Install using __curl__